joleenchong/ObsidianNotes/Classes/Archive/Operating Systems/06, 07 Subtopics/Associative registers.md

-AKA translation lookaside buffer (TLB).
+AKA translation lookaside buffer (TLB), sometimes called a cache too.

 A memory cache that reduces the time taken to access user memory location.
 A part of the chip's [[Memory Management Unit]].
 - improves virtual address translation speed
 - expensive -> typical number of entries limited to 32-104